americanthinker/Capstone_Project_I/README.md

 2. Hiring managers and recruiters who have access to this talent pool now have an idea of what this group of veterans are interested and can act accordingly.

 # Marketing
-As the final part of this analysis, I chose to provide the Elite Meet CEO with an idea of how the organization has grown over time, what the makeup of that growth looked like (from a service branch perspective), and which of the "marketing" channels are most effective in bringing in new members.
+As the final part of this analysis, I chose to provide the Elite Meet CEO with an idea of how the organization has grown over time, what the makeup of that growth looks like (from a service branch perspective), and which of the "marketing" channels are most effective in bringing in new members.
 First a look at growth over time from the last two years:
 <p align="center">
   <img align="center" src="/images/Growth_over_time.png" width="1000" title="Growth over time">
 </p>
+Except for the obvious "batch uploads" where it appears that several members were added to the database on a single day, likely due to being backed up, the growth is linear over time, with approximately 30 members added per month.
+Without a clear understanding of how many SOF professionals are leaving the service every month, it's hard to gauge if the Elite Meet growth level is keeping up.
+I suspect though, that there is a lot of opportunity for additional organizational growth.

 <p align="center">
   <img align="center" src="/images/Growth_by_branch.png" width="1000" title="Growth by branch">
 </p>
+This graph shows growth over the same time period, however, it's now broken out by proportion of the four service branches - Army, Navy, Air Force, and Marine Corps.
+The takeaway here is that the Navy is largely overrepresented and the Air Force vastly underrepresented within the organization.
+A cursory review of total SOF within each branch (research can be conducted on [Wikipedia](www.wikipedia.org)) indicates that, proportionally speaking, the branches should break out into the following ratios:
+- Navy: 1
+- Air Force: 2
+- Army: 3
+- Marine Corps: 0.33

 <p align="center">
   <img align="center" src="/images/Marketing.png" width="600" title="Channels">